YehiaMousaX/CRUDOPS/README.md

 ## Features

-- Add new employee entries to Firestore.
+- Add new employee entries to the system.
 - View a list of employees in real-time.
 - Update existing employee information.
 - Delete employee entries.